-Blanching: To enhance the colour of vegetables, with minimal cooking (only the outermost layer is cooked).
+Blanching: To enhance the color of vegetables, with minimal cooking (only the outermost layer is cooked).
 It is often used for vegetables that are going to be eaten raw or frozen for later use.
 Cook only a few seconds up to a minute in already boiling water.
 Shock the vegetable by straining it under cold water or dipping it in ice water to halt any further cooking.

 Bocconcini: Small mozzarella cheeses the size of an egg.
-They can be bought at most well stocked supermarkets.
+They can be bought at most well-stocked supermarkets.

 Bouquet Garni: The bouquet garni (French for “garnished bouquet”) is a bundle of herbs usually tied together with string to be cooked in a dish, but removed prior to consumption.
 I use fresh thyme, sage, parsley, rosemary, oregano and a dried bay leaf.
-I find it easier to put all ingredients in a cheese cloth or coffee filter tied up at the end.
+I find it easier to put all ingredients in a cheesecloth or coffee filter tied up at the end.

 Chorizo: It is important to differentiate between Spanish and Mexican Chorizo.
 Spanish Chorizo is a dried and cured sausage in a casing.
-It can be be smoked or unsmoked, sweet or spicy and can be eaten raw.
+It can be smoked or unsmoked, sweet or spicy and can be eaten raw.
 Pepperoni sausage in the US is a good substitute.
 Mexican Chorizo is a spicy ground meat sausage that is sold mostly fresh and uncooked.
 It is usually made of pork, highly seasoned and needs to be cooked before eating.

 Crème Fraîche: A soured cream with a fat content of about 30% as compared to sour cream’s 20%.
 It is thicker, has a richer flavor and is less tangy than sour cream.
 It is used in sauces and soups because unlike sour cream it does not curdle when heated.